TwoUnder/azure-content/articles/sql-data-warehouse/sql-data-warehouse-overview-load.md

 ### SQL Server Integration Services (SSIS)
 [SSIS][] is a platform for building enterprise-level data integration and transformation solutions.
 To build packages that connect to SQL Data Warehouse, use the standard [OLE DB destination adapter][] using an ADO.Net connection manager.

+### SqlBulkCopy Class (.NET Framework)
+[SqlBulkCopy][] lets you build custom .NET Framework based applications for loading into Azure SQL Data Warehouse.
+[AZURE.NOTE] As a best practice, ensure that you set the BulkCopyTimeout to a reasonable timeout value for your business objective.
+---
+   SqlBulkInsertCommand.BulkCopyTimeout = 300;

 ### 3rd party tools
 SQL Data Warehouse supports leading industry solutions for data loading.
 For more details, see our list of [solution partners][].